ngekoding/codeigniter-datatables/README.md

 # CodeIgniter DataTables

-DataTables server-side for CodeIgniter, supported both for CodeIgniter 3 and CodeIgniter 4.
+DataTables server-side for CodeIgniter, supported for both CodeIgniter 3 and CodeIgniter 4.

 **Note:** This library only handle the server-side part, you still needs to configure the client side like jQuery, DataTables library and including the styles.
+Don't worry, we already give the examples below.

 ## Requirements

-If you are using CodeIgniter, you can use this library with no extra requirement.
+If you are using CodeIgniter, let's go!
+You don't needs any extra requirements.

 ## Installation